fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/IO/BasicFileListProcessing/BasicFileListProcessing.md

 *Before running the code you need to download [file1.txt](https://github.com/fchampalimaud/cf.bonsai/blob/main/docs/workflows/BonsaiExamples/IO/ProcessFileList/file1.txt) and [file2.txt](https://github.com/fchampalimaud/cf.bonsai/blob/main/docs/workflows/BonsaiExamples/IO/ProcessFileList/file1.txt) to a directory, and modify the Path propery in the GetFiles node accordingly.

+## Follow up
+A more elaborated example for processing a list of files can be found [here](/workflows/BonsaiExamples/IO/RefinedFileListProcessing/RefinedFileListProcessing.html)